 We consider this project a form of digital repatriation to the Indigenous communities with whom we have a shared history and a responsibility to engage in meaningful conversations about the colonial past of British Columbia.

-We thank the Irving K. Barber Learning Centre's BC History Digitization Program for financial support of this project.
+We also thank the Irving K. Barber Learning Centre’s BC History Digitization Program for financial support of this project.
+While the material on this website focuses on British Columbia, we have received funding to continue this work to digitize the photographs and records relating to Indigenous communities across Canada.